Are you sure?

 Wage Rate

-Apprentice wage increases with skills and expertise.
-Fully qualified workers earn an average of $14.00 per hour, though supervisors and forepersons can earn significantly more.
+Apprentice wage increases with skill and experience.
+Fully qualified workers earn an average of $14.00 per hour.

 Self-Rating